 Furthermore, a team no longer sits in a room and sets aside goals for each person.
 How do you succeed when clients don’t own their own goals, she asks, and getting married or finding a career has displaced the old maintenance bar of simply attending group regularly, she adds.

 PFCS also makes the treatment plan a partnership between client and staff.
-We pick the groups with them that addresses those problems that interfere with reaching the goals they want to attain, says Ms. Carroll, who has a Masters in
+We pick the groups with them that addresses those problems that interfere with reaching the goals they want to attain, says Ms. Carroll, who has a Masters in Social Work from NYU.

 In addition, clients benefit as a result of a staff that isn’t burdened by bureaucracies of defeat.
 Sometimes people tend to come here who’ve been beaten down by the system because recovery can fall off the agenda in the everyday struggle, she says.